QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 Shoot forward again and iterate the procedure.

-When :math:`K_{T+1}` gets close enough to 0 (within some error tolerance bounds), stop and declare victory
+When :math:`K_{T+1}` gets close enough to 0 (within some error tolerance bounds), stop and declare victory.

 .. code-block:: python3